uwhpsc-2016/syllabus/Grading.md

 Assignment | % of Grade
 -----------|-----------
 4 homework assignments | 40% of grade
-4 in-class quizzes     | 40% of grade
+8 online quizzes       | 40% of grade
-1 final project        | 20% of grade
+1 final project/exam   | 20% of grade

 ## Academic Integrity